Skip to content

 Field Type Required Description

-sampleRate double No Sampling rate, range [0,1], 0 means no collection, 1 means full collection, default value is 1.
-Scope includes all View, Action, LongTask, Error data within the same session_id
+sampleRate double No Sampling rate, range [0,1], 0 means no sampling, 1 means full sampling, default is 1.
+Scope applies to all View, Action, LongTask, Error data under the same session_id.

 enableUserResource bool No Whether to automatically capture Resource data via HTTP, default is false.
 This is achieved by modifying HttpOverrides.global.
-If the project has customization requirements, inherit from FTHttpOverrides.
+If there are customization requirements in the project, inherit FTHttpOverrides.

-enableNativeUserAction bool No Whether to track Native Action, native system Button click events, app startup events, default is false
+enableNativeUserAction bool No Whether to track Native Action, such as clicks on native system Button and app launch events, default is false.

-enableNativeUserView bool No Whether to automatically track Native View, recommend disabling for pure Flutter applications, default is false
+enableNativeUserView bool No Whether to perform automatic tracking of Native View.
+It is recommended to turn this off for pure Flutter applications, default is false.

-enableNativeUserResource bool No Whether to automatically track Native Resource, recommend disabling for pure Flutter applications, default is false
+enableNativeUserResource bool No Whether to perform automatic tracking of Native Resource.
+It is recommended to turn this off for pure Flutter applications, default is false.

-enableAppUIBlock bool No Whether to automatically track Native Freeze, default is false
+enableAppUIBlock bool No Whether to perform automatic tracking of Native Freeze, default is false.

 nativeUiBlockDurationMS int No Whether to set the time range for Native Freeze, range [100,), unit milliseconds.
-Default is 250ms on iOS, 1000ms on Android
+Default is 250ms for iOS, 1000ms for Android.

-enableTrackNativeCrash bool No Whether to enable Android Java Crash and OC/C/C++ crash monitoring, default is false
+enableTrackNativeCrash bool No Whether to enable monitoring of Android Java Crash and OC/C/C++ crashes, default is false.

-errorMonitorType enum ErrorMonitorType No Set auxiliary monitoring information, adding additional monitoring data to RUM Error data, ErrorMonitorType.battery for battery level, ErrorMonitorType.memory for memory usage, ErrorMonitorType.cpu for CPU usage, default is disabled
+errorMonitorType enum ErrorMonitorType No Set auxiliary monitoring information, add additional monitoring data to RUM Error data, ErrorMonitorType.battery for battery level, ErrorMonitorType.memory for memory usage, ErrorMonitorType.cpu for CPU usage, default is not enabled.

-deviceMetricsMonitorType enum DeviceMetricsMonitorType No In the View lifecycle, add monitoring data, DeviceMetricsMonitorType.battery (only Android) monitors the maximum output current of the current page, DeviceMetricsMonitorType.memory monitors the current application memory usage, DeviceMetricsMonitorType.cpu monitors CPU jumps, DeviceMetricsMonitorType.fps monitors screen frame rate, default is disabled
+deviceMetricsMonitorType enum DeviceMetricsMonitorType No During the View lifecycle, add monitoring data, DeviceMetricsMonitorType.battery (only Android) monitors the highest output current for the current page, DeviceMetricsMonitorType.memory monitors the current application memory usage, DeviceMetricsMonitorType.cpu monitors CPU jumps, DeviceMetricsMonitorType.fps monitors screen frame rate, default is not enabled.

-detectFrequency enum DetectFrequency No Sampling frequency for performance monitoring of views, default is DetectFrequency.normal
+detectFrequency enum DetectFrequency No Sampling period for performance monitoring of views, default is DetectFrequency.normal.

 Adding Custom Tags